nikitabelii/FinFind-SafeGuard/README.md

 # AlexNet Accuracy

-The high accuracy of the AlexNet model in our system _GUARANTEES_ reliable detection of sharks.
+The high accuracy of the AlexNet model **GUARANTEES** reliable detection of sharks.

 <img src="AlexNet Accuracy.png">